Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Experiments

 \begin{observation} In general, recommendation accuracy drops when $15$ interactions are removed from the training set.
 The amount of drops in performance vary, depending on the types of interactions removed. \end{observation}

 According to the HR@10 scores plotted in Figure~\ref{fig:allvsremove}, the removal of $15$ interactions leads to a decrease in recommendation accuracy on all baselines.
 It is understandable, because partial information is lost due to the removal of training data.

-For ItemKNN, SVD and Multi-VAE, the drops in HR@10 are larger for the removal of the last $15$ interactions and the removal of the randomly sampled interactions, compared to the removal of the first $15$ interactions.
-Meanwhile, the drops in recommendation accuracy is comparable for the removal of the last $15$ and that of the random $15$ interactions.
-When it comes to SASRec, the drop in HR@10 when removing the last 15 interactions is more pronounced.
+In general, we observe that removing the last 15 interactions leads to poorer results compared to removing the first 15 interactions, particularly for the sequence-aware models.
+This is because the removal of the last 15 interactions results in the loss of the most recent information in the temporal context.
+It is thus more difficult to predict the most recent interaction, \ie the test instance in our leave-one-out setting.
+This observation applies for all baselines, except for MostPop.

+One reason for the opposite observation on MostPop is that the first 15 interacted movies are from a relatively small pool of movies pre-selected by the MovieLens platform~\cite{harper2015movielens}.
+All users interact with movies in this small pool when they start to interact with MovieLens platform.
+Hence, the pool of movies is in an advantageous position of receiving more interactions from almost all users.
+MostPop, as a popularity-based method, is significantly impacted by the removal of the first 15 interacted movies, which are the popular movies.

-Observe that, in Figure~\ref{fig:allvsremove}, we plot the results on the four yearly subsets, as well as the full dataset denoted by "All".
+Observe that, in Figure~\ref{fig:allvsremove}, we plot the results on the four yearly subsets, as well as the full dataset denoted by "4 Yrs".
 In general, on the yearly subsets, all baselines show a degradation trend in performance, as the candidate movie pool becomes larger from 2015 to 2018.
-For most baselines, except Multi-VAE, results on the full dataset are close to the average of the four yearly subsets.
-Multi-VAE achieves the best results on the full dataset.
+For most baselines, except Multi-VAE and Caser, results on the full dataset are close to the average of the four yearly subsets.
+Multi-VAE and Caser achieve the best results on the full dataset.
+Similar observations hold on results measured by NDCG@10 plotted in Figure~\ref{fig:ndcg_allvsremove}.